 Siri uses 2 technologies – Speech Recognition and Natural Language Processing.
 Speech Recognition converts human speech into text.
 This process can be a challenging feat on its own.
 Given the myriad of tones and accents combinations that are unique to each individual.

 Apple utilizes Machine Learning software that analyzes and interprets voice data.
-These programs use a diverse set of voice samples enabling it to transcribe voice commands into text accurately.
+These programs use a diverse set of voice samples enabling them to transcribe voice commands into text accurately.

 Once converted into text, the data is sent to Apple servers for processing.
-Servers using its Natural Language Processing algorithms then interprets the intent of the user and performs the users “command.”
+Servers using their Natural Language Processing algorithms then interprets the intent of the user and perform the user’s “command.”

 The Danger of Apps Listening and Recording Conversations

 Apple certainly has a strict review process when it comes to including apps in its App Store.
 However, once in the App Store, the oversight process is not as stringent.
-The key here is to be proactive with how you give permission to these apps and what it can do.
-Be sure to exercise caution when giving any apps permission to access your camera or microphone.
+The key here is to be proactive with how you give permission to these apps and what they can do.
+Be sure to exercise caution when giving any app permission to access your camera or microphone.